JoaoSilveira/nikkle/README.md

       - [ ] Mobile is a bit cluncky, check it out
     - [ ] ~~Style components to look simmilar to the game~~
     - [x] Persist guesses in `localStorage`
+    - [ ] Add streak
+    - [ ] Add column headers for guessing "table"

 ## Future plans

-- Add a never ending mode, where the player can play as many times as they want
+- (done) Add a never ending mode, where the player can play as many times as they want
 - Add a share results option (in a way that doesn't spoil the answer)
 - Add a mode to guess the _"nikke of the day"_'s weapon name (after finishing the daily mode)
 - Add a mode to guess the _"nikke of the day"_'s squad name (after finishing the daily mode)